 archang31.gitlab.io/mjkranch.com, but you can only point

-CNAME DNS records to other domains and not subdirectories of a domain (so I can point it to
+CNAME DNS records to domains and not subdirectories of a domain (so I can point it to

 archang31.gitlab.io but not